 mailto: proceedingsb@royalsociety.org

-</$details>

-<$details summary="Associate editor">

 Associate Editor

 Board Member: 1

 Comments to Author:

 Two experts have now reviewed your paper “Assessing the Multi-pathway Threat from an Invasive Agricultural Pest: Tuta absoluta in Asia” (RSPB-2019-1159).
 Reviewer 1 is quite positive on the paper and indicates the need of only formal changes in the text, mostly aimed at clarifying methods and making a more complete review of the literature.
 Reviewer 2 is more critical, particularly on the models and related decisions.
 In my opinion all his/her comments are highly relevant, but you should pay particular attention those regarding the predictive nature of the study, and those related to CA models detailed in the third paragraph of the review.